uit-no-old/elixir-excelerate/reference-database.md

 For MetaMar will get raw data from ENA, META-pipe, EBI MG, ...

 Giacomo: how do we know what to get, what we already have, and when new data is available?
 Also which interfaces do we use to access the data?
+How is ENA/ EMG data structured and what are the dependencies?

 ###Pipelines Execution